-The New Orleans Musicians Relief Fund, a 501(c)3 grass roots charity founded by displaced New Orleans musicians after Katrina has provided grants, instruments and gigs for New Orleans musicians for 10 years.
+The New Orleans Musicians Relief, a grass roots charity founded by displaced New Orleans musicians after Katrina provided grants, instruments and gigs for New Orleans musicians.

 Our nonprofit is grateful to those who have contributed instruments to musicians, professional and beginners, including trumpets (at left), violins, electric guitars, antique upright bass, grand pianos, housing, cars and guitars.

 It's been years of blessings. nomRf was able to present a 100 year old Czech bass to a student at NOCCA Thelonious Monk Institute Jazz program.